-Approximately 330,000 deer hunters will be in West Virginia’s woods during this season.
+Approximately 330,000 deer hunters will be in West Virginia’s woods this season.

-All hunters must have an official DNR ID number in order to check game.
-The ID number can be found on the annual hunting license when purchased, or can be obtained by calling 304-558-2758 or logging on to wvhunt.com and providing the requested information.
-Game may be checked by telephone at 1-844-wvcheck, online at wvhunt.com or at any hunting license agent.
+All hunters must have an official DNR ID number to check game.
+The ID number can be found on annual hunting licenses.
+They also can be obtained by calling 304-558-2758 or logging on to wvhunt.com and providing the requested information.
+Game may be checked by telephone at 1-844-WVCHECK, online at wvhunt.com or at any hunting license agent.
 All field tagging, transporting and possession requirements still apply.

 Hunters may substitute a bow or a crossbow during the buck firearms season.